voxpupuli/puppet-extlib/README.markdown

 ##Overview

-This module provides functions that are out of scope [stdlib](https://github.com/puppetlabs/puppetlabs-stdlib).
+This module provides functions that are out of scope for [stdlib](https://github.com/puppetlabs/puppetlabs-stdlib).
 Some of them are even intristically tied to stdlib.